 - Use a sharp knife or a vegetable peeler to cut a strip of lemon peel, avoiding as much of the white pith as possible.

 - Twist the strip of lemon peel to form a curl or twist shape, and give it a squeeze over the cocktail glass before you drop it in the drink to release the aromatic essential oils.

-If you prefer a more savoury flavour profile, olives are a great garnish choice.
+If you prefer a more savory flavor profile, olives are a great garnish choice.
 For a classic Martini, the most common type of olive used is the pitted green olive.
-The brininess and saltiness of the olive add a complementary flavour to the drink and helps to balance the taste of the gin.
-You can either use whole olives or stuff them with ingredients such as blue cheese or almonds to add an extra pop of flavour.
+The brininess and saltiness of the olive add a complementary flavor to the drink and helps to balance the taste of the gin.
+You can either use whole olives or stuff them with ingredients such as blue cheese or almonds to add an extra pop of flavor.

 More garnish ideas: 16 Creative Cocktail Garnish Ideas for Your Next Cocktail Night